 4. Daily Unharmful Occurrences

 While a hot head might indicate something serious, the truth is that in the majority cases, it’s due to completely harmless daily occurrences in your dog’s environment.

-Imagine this; your dog comes to you after a long period of sitting in front of the fireplace or heater.
-His head is obviously going to feel warmer than usual.
-Or you come home after playing or walking with them in direct sunlight; chances are their head will feel quite warm.
+Imagine this; your dog comes to you after sitting in front of the fireplace or heater.
+Your dog’s head is going to feel warmer than usual.
+Playing or walking with them in direct sunlight can cause a warm head as well.

 What happens if your dog seems too hot?